terra-money/validator-profiles/README.md

 git push origin Wraith-profile
 ```

 7. Under your repo page, click the “New pull request” button.
 Make a Pull Request with our repository with a summary of changes.
-Name your PR with your validator moniker, and identify whether it is a "New Profile" or an "Edit to Existing Profile"
+Name your PR with your validator moniker, and identify whether it is a "New Profile" or an "Edit to Existing Profile."

-8. We will review your PR as soon as possible.
-If there is no problem with your PR, we will merge it into our master branch, which will update your Validator Profile.
-If it is your first time creating a profile, we will add your entry to the [Validator Directory](#validator-directory).
+8. Your PR will be reviewed as soon as possible.
+If there are no problems with your PR, it will be merged into the master branch, which will update your Validator Profile.
+If it is your first time creating a profile, you will be added to the [Validator Directory](#validator-directory).

 ### profile.json

-Registered validators (validators who have submitted a profile) can opt-in to receive support from Terra by putting their contact information in `profile.json`.
-Terra provides various validator-support such as automatic notifications when your validator is missing blocks or oracle votes.
+Registered validators (validators who have submitted a profile) can opt-in to receive support from Terra by putting their contact information in a `profile.json`.
+Terra provides various validator support such as automatic notifications when your validator is missing blocks or votes.

 ```javascript